Regional Consumption Tracking

 The Kloudfuse data plane is now accessible through the new subdomain using the new load balancer and the inter-region network peering.

 Set up a VPC Private Link in the same region, to access the Kloudfuse endpoint.
+This architecture provides regional redundancy, reduced latency for users in different geographic locations, and fault tolerance through multi-region deployment.

 consumption 7